project-clara/project-clara/README.md

 The Dockerization infrastructure is described in the `docker-compose.yml` (respectively `docker-compose.production.yml`.
 The application consists of two containers:
-* `propelling-angular` - In development mode, this container serves the angular app.
+* `project-clara-angular` - In development mode, this container serves the angular app.
 In production mode it builds the angular app, with the build artifacts being served by the Nginx container
-* `propelling-nginx` - This container is used only production mode.
+* `project-clara-nginx` - This container is used only production mode.
 It serves the built angular app with Nginx.

 ### Development build and deployment